maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 Stun - Unable to perform any actions on the next turn.

 Taunt - Forced to target a specific character on the next turn.

+Hunt (Unremovable) - Targeted by all enemies on the next turn.

+Ignite (Unremovable) - Forced to consume health when consuming Chi.

 [Buffs]
 Enrage - Has increased attack and deals more damage on the next turn.